mszegedy/plea/story/ch-6.md

 <br />

 "Vasilisa.
 Tell me honestly.
-Are you mentally disabled?" asked Sofia sharply.
+Are you mentally disabled?" asked Sofia.

 "I…" came the reply.